 Flip the pillowcase right side out and the pillow case is finished!
 Insert the pillow form and enjoy your new pillow!

 I hope you enjoyed this tutorial for a colorful ombré tree pillow!
-Check out the other festive pillow designs for the Pillow Party below and you can enter to win a $100 gift card to JoAnn Fabrics and a 10lb box of Polyfil.
+I love making Christmas crafts this time of year, especially cute and colorful pillows like this one!
+Check out the other festive pillow designs for the Pillow Party below.